Dear Members and friends,

 We have some tentative surprise events for next spring.
 Stay tuned.
 You can look forward to our next newsletter with more information before the end-of-the-year holidays.

 We are so glad you have made it to our website.
-We have been having trouble getting it listed in a general Google search.
 The correct url listing is cayucoshistoricalsociety.com.
 PLEASE tell everyone to make sure to use the “.com” designation.
 Another group uses our moniker with “.org” and that is not us!!!

 Thank you for your continued support of your Historical Society.
 We appreciate each and every one of you.